Impact Report vs Annual Report for Non-Profits

 An annual report is a year-in-review.
 Its role is to document what your org did during a specific period and how resources were managed.

-For community nonprofits, annual reports usually pull together:
+For community-focused nonprofits, annual reports usually pull together:

 • Updates from each major program area, such as housing services, education initiatives, health access, or food distribution